-The cell is respected as an impartible entity.
+4.8.5 The cell is respected as an impartible entity.
 Technical interventions into an isolated cell on an artificial medium are not allowed (e.g. genetic engineering techniques; destruction of cell walls and disintegration of cell nuclei through cytoplast fusion).

-The natural reproductive ability of a plant variety is respected and maintained.
+4.8.6 The natural reproductive ability of a plant variety is respected and maintained.
 This excludes techniques that reduce or inhibit the germination capacities (e.g. terminator technologies).

-Organic plant breeders may obtain plant variety protection, but organic varieties shall not be patented.

 5 .
 ANIMAL HUSBANDRY

 5.1 Animal Management

 General Principle